 Locked in Solidarity 2018 will begin Sunday, February 4th and conclude Saturday, February 10th.

-Learn how to host your own LIS event; review our toolkit (2018 update currently in development) to guide you as you consider engagement in your community.
+Learn how to host your own LIS event; review our toolkit to guide you as you consider engagement in your community.

 The Bible has much to say about restorative justice.
 This year the CCDA team worked together to create a LIS Preaching Guide to help pastors and leaders frame the injustice of mass incarceration from a theological foundation.

 Join our collective efforts as we seek to be a part of the solution to end the impacts of mass incarceration.[toggle title_open=”Sign up to host an event” title_closed=”Sign up to host an event” hide=”yes” border=”no” style=”white” excerpt_length=”0″ read_more_text=”Sign up to host an event” read_less_text=”Hide Form” include_excerpt_html=”no”][/toggle]